Hex Trust USD (USDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hex Trust USD Historical Price

-According to the latest data gathered on Hex Trust USD live price page, the current price of Hex Trust USD is 1.0USD.
-The circulating supply of Hex Trust USD(USDX) is 15.72M USDX , giving it a market capitalization of $15.73M.
+According to the latest data gathered on Hex Trust USD live price page, the current price of Hex Trust USD is 1.002USD.
+The circulating supply of Hex Trust USD(USDX) is 15.72M USDX , giving it a market capitalization of $15.76M.

 The Hex Trust USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.